ssp6/web-injection-token-gate/README.md

 [NotionX](https://github.com/NotionX/react-notion-x) this can be used to only allow community members to view a site made from a Notion page.

-## Example
-A simple little example can be found on cv site [here](https://sean-personal-site.super.site/), only wallets with at least 0.001 ETH can access it.

 ### Run locally

 ## How to set up for Notion